pforret/blog.splashing/_topic/country/turkey.md

 ---
 # Turkey

-Turkey, officially the Republic of Türkiye, is a transcontinental country located mainly on the  Anatolian Peninsula in Western Asia, with a small portion on the Balkan Peninsula in Southeast  Europe.
-It shares borders with the Black Sea to the north; Georgia to the northeast; Armenia, Azerbaijan,  and Iran to the east; Iraq to the southeast; Syria and the Mediterranean Sea to the south; the  Aegean Sea to the west; and Greece and Bulgaria to the northwest.
-Cyprus is located off the south coast.
-Turks form the vast majority of the nation's population and Kurds are the largest minority.
-Ankara is Turkey's capital, while Istanbul is its largest city and financial centre.
+Turkey, officially the Republic of Türkiye, is a country mainly in Anatolia in West Asia, with a  smaller part called East Thrace in Southeast Europe.
+It borders the Black Sea to the north; Georgia, Armenia, Azerbaijan, and Iran to the east; Iraq,  Syria, and the Mediterranean Sea and Cyprus to the south; and the Aegean Sea, Greece, and Bulgaria  to the west.
+Turkey is home to over 85 million people; most are ethnic Turks, while ethnic Kurds are the largest  ethnic minority.
+Officially a secular state, Turkey has a Muslim-majority population.
+Ankara is Turkey's capital and second-largest city; Istanbul is its largest city, and its economic  and financial center, as well as the largest city in Europe.

 ## Unsplash photos